ErsekBeatriceAdrienne/Memora/app/friends_memories_app/README.md

 # friends_memories_app

-This is an app for creating  memories with eachother
+This is an app for creating memories with eachother by sharing photos and videos made at that special moment to capture them, also storing them.

 ## Getting Started